VasiliDrakopoulos/RNAseq-Analysis/README.md

 gzip *.fq
 cd ..
 done
-11. Now run the pipeline (keep in mind this might take a while): python ~/run_full_gene_pipeline.py
+9. Now run the pipeline (keep in mind this might take a while): python ~/run_full_gene_pipeline.py
-12. Answer each question accorindly but please rearrange for your username on ubuntu:
+10. Answer each question accorindly but please rearrange for your username on ubuntu:
-/home/vasili/raw_data

-/home/vasili/final_results
+/home/Vasili/…(Vasili is my username: name of the folder of the directory mentioned 2 steps before)

+/home/Vasili/final_results

 (just press enter, no need to type anything, it is set in the code)

 (just press enter, no need to type anything, it is set in the code)

-/home/vasili/mouse_hisat2_index/grcm38_tran/genome_tran

-/home/vasili/mouse_reference/Mus_musculus.GRCm38.102.gtf
+/home/Vasili/mouse_hisat2_index/grcm38_tran/genome_tran

+/home/Vasili/mouse_reference/Mus_musculus.GRCm38.102.gtf

 (Usually 4 or 8, depends on your CPU, if you do not know just pick 4 but it will run slightly slower)

 Now use your real folder names for each sample and then after the colon put the group such as: sample1:A sample2:B ...

+sample2:B, sample3:A, sample4:A, sample5:B, sample6:B, sample7:A, sample8:A

-13. Now you can copy your full gene counts.csv to a directory on your pc of your liking by running this command (this will go to my documents foldier but change accordingly): cp ~/final_results/full_gene_counts.csv /mnt/c/Users/vasil/Documents/
+11. Now you can copy your full gene counts.csv to a directory on your pc of your liking by running this command (this will go to my documents foldier but change accordingly):

+cp ~/final_results/full_gene_counts.csv "/mnt/c/Users….."

+if you want specific files see below but I would save the SUBREAD output from the terminal at the end somewhere to keep

-**Differential expression analysis in anaconda prompt on Windows**
+Differential expression analysis in anaconda prompt on Windows
 1. Open anaconda prompt and create a new environment and install dependencies as below: conda create -n de_analysis -c conda-forge -y python=3.10 pandas numpy conda activate de_analysis